Begin.

 ;

-"PresentaTHOR" authorware: Three-part project: 3D object editor, 3D object browser and presentation manager; in Pascal; waiting for a port to BC++ (or better);
+"PresentaTHOR" authorware: Three-part project: 3D object editor, 3D object browser and presentation manager; in Pascal; was waiting for a port to BorlandC++ (or better);

 Switch: a small trains-routing system featuring Windows OOP and a graph-traversal algorythm (my version of traveling salesman's path - I foolishly thought I could improve it